 It all starts with a conversation.
-Often people won't know exactly what they need, so it's our job to ask the right questions to help them work this out.
+Often people won't know exactly what they need, so it's our job to ask the right questions to help you work it all out.

 Project Management Methodology